Mr. Pearlman is an inventive conductor with an ear for color, balance and placement.

 — Opera News

-Recent compositions by Martin Pearlman include a string quartet, piano works, a comic chamber opera The Life and Opinions of Tristram Shandy, a three-act work on Finnegans Wake, as well as The Creation According to Orpheus, for solo piano, harp, percussion and string orchestra.
-He has also composed music for three plays of Samuel Beckett, commissioned by and premiered at New York’s 92nd Street Y and performed at Harvard University.
+Mr. Pearlman is also a composer.
+Recent compositions have included a string quintet, piano works, a comic opera, The Life and Opinions of Tristram Shandy, a three-act work on James Joyce's Finnegans Wake, and The Creation According to Orpheus for piano, harp, percussion, and string orchestra.
+His music for three Samuel Beckett plays was commissioned by and premiered at New York's 92nd Street Y, and was performed at Harvard University.

-His critical edition of the complete keyboard works of Armand-Louis Couperin can be found online here.
+His critical edition of the complete keyboard works of Armand-Louis Couperin is available online here.

-Recordings of Martin Pearlman performing on harpsichord can be found on his YouTube channel.
+Recordings of Martin Pearlman performing on the harpsichord are available on his YouTube channel.

 Click here to read reviews and acclaim for Martin Pearlman’s work as a conductor, harpsichordist, and composer.